IIHIHIKII/ZenIP-private/ZenIP-000.md

 objections may be ignored/overruled by general agreement that they have been sufficiently addressed, but clear reasoning must be given in such circumstances. **TODO: still not clear to me if the forum is the right place, i think it reduces focus and puts the burden on the reviewers to review in both places all the time, would prefer just on github.PeaStew**

+**hate the forum and don't want to use it. really like kialo so far, think it could evolove into a very useful and clean discussion tool.
+Otherwise I agree with keeping it on GH.
+Dont't want to track discussions all over the place.Jonas**

 When an Active or Final ZenIP is no longer relevant, its status may be changed to Obsolete.
 This change must also be objectively verifiable